-Virginia to create first pandemic workplace safety mandates in nation, as Trump labor agency sits on sidelines
+Virginia poised to create first pandemic workplace safety mandates in nation, as Trump labor agency sits on sidelines

 “It’s been obviously a long-standing issue here,” Yarashes said.
 “We’re hearing from workers that there was an insufficient response — late safety protocols, no social distancing.
 Defensive stances from plants saying that they’re doing things.
 And victim-shaming, blaming folks in the community.”

-The Virginia Poultry Association opposed the rule, saying existing guidelines from the CDC and OSHA are adequate, its law firm Fisher Phillips wrote in a comment.
+The Virginia Poultry Federation opposed the rules, saying existing guidelines from the CDC and OSHA are adequate, its law firm Fisher Phillips wrote in a comment.

 Healy said the state has received thousands of complaints from workers in other industries in the last few months.
 Some said they had been discouraged from getting tested for covid-19; others said employers failed to close and clean workplaces properly after co-workers got sick, Healy said.

-Note: An earlier version of this story misstated the title for the Virginia Poultry Federation.